Bedrock-OSS/bedrock-wiki/docs/entities/entity-attack.md

       }
 ```

-- For sensing certain features of the environment of wich the mob is exposed to
+- For sensing certain features of the environment of which the mob is exposed to
 ```
       "wiki:switcher_environment": {
         "minecraft:environment_sensor": {